 Our neighboring emirate of Sharjah seems to be a bit of an enigma for some, the undisputed source of Dubai’s relentless traffic for others.
 And then there are those, including we at Savoir Flair, who see Sharjah for what it truly is: a city packed to the brim with cultural and culinary experiences just waiting to be discovered.
-Here, we’ve put together a 12-hour itinerary – artistic institutions, hidden gems, new openings, and all – that proves why you should drop all your Dubai-based plans this weekend and head northeast instead.
+Here, we’ve put together a 12-hour itinerary – artistic institutions, hidden gems, new openings, and all – that proves why you should drop some of your Dubai-based plans over the Eid holiday, and head northeast instead.

 Have a light dinner the night before and arrive hungry at the impossibly chic Fen Café & Restaurant.
 Located within the premises of Sharjah Art Foundation, this veritable hidden gem places as much emphasis on the presentation of food as it does on its taste – rather apt considering the word “fen” translates to “the art of”.
 Here, contemporary furnishings contrast beautifully against the traditional surroundings, but it’s the breakfast dishes that you’ll rave most about.